scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

   (accum |@| getUptime(host)).map(_ :+ _)
 ```

-If we substitute these snippets back into the definition of `traverse`,
+By substituting these snippets back into the definition of `traverse`
 we can generalise it to to work with any `Applicative`:

 ```tut:book:silent